The Seven Most Anti-Inflammatory Foods to Rapidly Remove Inflammation

 Definitely worth including in your daily diet, but don’t get it on your clothes.
 I learned that lesson (on dozens of occasions) the hard way!

-Garlic has huge anti-inflamation properties that have been linked to cardiovascular health, preventing obesity (related to sulphur-containing compounds found in garlic) and in helping and preventing arthritis.
+Garlic has huge anti-inflammation properties that have been linked to cardiovascular health, preventing obesity (related to sulfur-containing compounds found in garlic) and in helping and preventing arthritis.

 Two additional compounds in garlic (vinyldithin and thiacremonone) are found to inhibit the activity of inflammatory messenger molecules while also providing an anti-oxidative stress benefit.

-The most researched compound in garlic, allicin, has been linked to many anti-inflamation benefits, and this food should definitely be eaten multiple times daily.
+The most researched compound in garlic, allicin, has been linked to many anti-inflammation benefits, and this food should definitely be eaten multiple times daily.